azumukupoe/giggle/README.md

 # Giggle 🎸

-A free, hybrid-architecture web application (Google for Gigs) that aggregates concert dates for your favorite Spotify artists from Bandsintown, Songkick, Ticket Pia, and Eplus.
+A free, hybrid-architecture web application (Google for Gigs) that aggregates concert dates for your favorite Spotify artists from Songkick, Ticket Pia, and Eplus.

 [Japanese README (README_JA.md)](README_JA.md)